Molcarrus/Black-Hat-Zig/docs/prologue.md

 ## Prerequisites

 - Windows environment
-  - The code can be compiled on Linux/MacOS, but still need a Windows environment to execute.
+  - The code can be compiled on Linux/MacOS, but still need a Windows environment to execute
 - Zig >= 0.14.0
 - ZYPE installed
   - ZYPE is a tool we will often used here.
-To install, please visit [ZYPE](https://github.com/cx330blake/zype).
+To install, please visit [ZYPE](https://github.com/cx330blake/zype)

 ## Compiling The Codes